duncanmcclean/cookie-notice/.github/ISSUE_TEMPLATE/bug_report.md

 ## Environment

 Copy the output of `php please support:details` into here.
-Also, please provide the URL to the feed you're importing from.